edgeworx/docs/content/en/docs/cloud/adding-nodes/add-node.md

 ![Add Node](/images/add-node.png)

 Click the `+ ADD NODE` button.
-This will bring up a modal dialog which shows all the type of node you could add in your project.
+This will bring up a modal dialog which shows all the types of nodes you could add in your project.

 ![Register Node Script](/images/select-node-type.png)

-Click on `EDGE DEV BOARD (LINUX)` This will bring up a modal dialog which shows the one line command that must be run on your host for it to become a node in your edge project.
+Click on `EDGE NODE`.
+This will bring up a modal dialog which shows the one line command that must be run on your host for it to become a node in your edge project.

 ![Register Node Script](/images/add-edge-node.png)